amaranth-unm/amaranth-unm.github.io/websites/class-projects.md

 ---

 # Collaborative Websites
-This overview explains how we help instructors create collaborative websites for displaying student work.
-These websites demonstrate what collaborative digital history can be: a group of students contribute small articles that collectively add up to something useful, creating something that one person alone couldn’t do in a reasonable timeframe.
+This overview explains why we encourage collaborative websites for displaying student work.
+These websites demonstrate what collaborative digital history can be: a group of students contribute small articles that collectively add up to something useful, creating something that one person alone couldn’t do in a reasonable time.

-## Why not use Squarespace or Wix or Wordpress?
-Good question!

 ## Public Engagement
 Instead of an audience of only the course instructor, students will have the chance to share their coursework for a wider audience.
 This helps increase the authenticity of assessment and encourages our students to think about how to improve public engagement with the humanities.

+## Why not use Squarespace or Wix or Wordpress?
+Good question!
+Many popular website creation sites are good solutions for a quick and temporary need.
+You don't need a multi-zone automated irrigation system to water a single plant once a week.
+But most website tools are not good choices for open, collaborative, and sustainable projects.
+- Require a yearly subscription fee to retain access, or have lots of ads interefere with your site
+- Don't support multi-user collaboration without an expensive subscription plan
+- Dependent on a particular server

+## Designing Communication
+Our project template helps students think about how design factors into communication.
+They can use images or other embedded media in many ways, but rather than just throwing them together, they have to think about visual hierarchy and how a story flows together on a webpage.
+These are crucial communication skills in the 21st century.

 ## Digital Literacy
-Many popular website creation apps, such as Wordpress or Wix, place limits on design and function.
-When creating a website in a hurry, those apps get the basic job done.
-However, these apps involve so many layers of code that even someone with web design experience cannot understand how they work.
-In addition, these apps diminish student agency over the look-and-feel of the page they contribute to the website.
-Our process results in a website with similar design features as a Wordpress website, but will also help students gain experience with website design and introductory coding.
+When creating a website in a hurry, those apps get the basic job done precisely because they obscure all technical detail.
+But our students need more digital literacy, not less.
+Learning the **basics** about how code works _without actually learning coding_ empowers students.
 The steps that we have designed reinforce a collaborative ethos and provide a clear picture of how basic code produces design elements on a page.

 ## Let's Get Started
-If you are interested in any of the above, let's talk about building a website together for your student projects.
-We've got the technical infrastructure set up and the documentation of instructions for you and your students.
-We're happy to visit classes to help.
+If you are interested in any of the above, let's talk about building a website together for student projects.
+We've got the technical infrastructure set up and instructions for you and your students.
+Check out our [website process guide](../process-guides/websites) to get a high-level overview.
+We're always happy to visit classes to help.
+In the meantime you might check out a few examples of course sites that have used our platform.

-## A few examples
 {% include card-list.html
 cards = page.cards%}